 - consuming drugs or alcohol

-Medications that can cause your blood pressure to drop also increase your likelihood of fainting.
+Medications that can cause your blood pressure to drop also increase your chance of fainting.
 These include certain medicines to treat high blood pressure, allergies, depression, and anxiety.

-If turning your head to one side causes you to faint, it may be that the bones in your neck are pinching a blood vessel.
+If turning your head to one side causes you to faint, it’s possible that the bones in your neck are pinching a blood vessel.